 If you are reading this then you probably already have PHP installed.
 If not, then you can find details for installing PHP for various Ubuntu distributions as well as Windows on our GitHub sample page.

 Please note that, as this solution is Web Services based, you will need to install the PHP Soap Libraries.
 Instructions can be found on our GitHub sample page

 The provided PHP sample code by itself does very little.
-It requires a copy of the Muhimbi PDF Converter API and Server Platform to carry out the actual work.
+It requires a copy of the Muhimbi PDF Converter Services to carry out the actual work.
 The PHP sample code simply shows how to connect to the conversion service and send commands to it.

 Please use the included Diagnostics Tool to verify that your installation is correct.

 Download the sample code

 The PHP Sample code is deployed alongside the Muhimbi PDF Converter Services.
 You can access it via the Windows Start Menu.
 However, it may be easier to download the latest sample code directly from GitHub as described here.